- Our School

 - 5:00–6:00 p.m. - Dinner time

-- 6:30–8:30 p.m. - Icebreaker activities and games with all residents
+- 6:30–8:30 p.m. - Icebreaker activities and games with all boarders

 - 8:30–10:00 p.m. - Wind down and quiet time in houses.
 Students can use this time to get organized for classes on Monday.

-Monday, July 7, 2025
+Tuesday, July 7, 2026

-Opening Day for Day and Residential Students
+Opening Day for Day and Boarding Students

 - 8:00–8:25 a.m. - Day student parents /guardians should drop off students at the Alexander Building.
 Students will then proceed through the following schedule after parents/guardians depart.

-- 8:45–9:15 a.m. - Campus tour with Academic Advisors
+- 8:30 a.m. - Academic programming begins

 - 1:05–1:35 p.m. - Lunch in the Alexander Building.
-Students who are not participating in after-school activities may stay for lunch and study hall or can be picked up at this time.
+Students who are not participating in after-school activities may stay for lunch and study hall, or can be picked up at this time.

 - 1:40–2:40 p.m. - Study Hall (Full and half-day students welcome.
-If half-day student is staying, please communicate your pick-up time.)
+If half-day student is staying, please communicate your pick-up time with the Summer Academic Dean, Devon Musgrave-Johnson, [email protected])

 - 3:00–5:00 p.m. - After-school activities